 Reporting Small Winnings

 More bad news –if you happen to hit even a small jackpot, you are legally obliged to report it to the IRS – even if it’s just $10.
-Any gambling income outside of your day job must be reported, but fortunately that doesn’t mean that you will necessarily have to pay taxes.
+Any gambling income outside of your day job must be reported.
+But fortunately that doesn’t mean that you will necessarily have to pay taxes.
 Instead, providing you’ve itemized your deductions, you should be able to claim your losses up to the total sum of your winnings.

 Reporting Losses